GreenleafLab/ArchR/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
 To help us optimally address your issue, please try to reproduce this issue using the tutorial hematopoiesis dataset and provide us the command(s) to reproduce your bug.
+Our first question to you will be "can you reproduce this with the tutorial dataset" so please do this.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+Do not screenshot code or text but embed this in markdown using triple-backticks.

 **Session Info**
 If you do not have a log file because the function that caused the error does not produce one, please paste the output of "sessionInfo()" here.